-Advancing diversity through future generations
+Advancing future generations in energy

-MGE works to advance diversity in the energy industry by partnering with local organizations to provide educational career-oriented programming for area youth.
-These events, programs and partnerships help to introduce energy-related careers to students with backgrounds underrepresented in the utility industry.
+MGE works to advance talent in the energy industry by partnering with local organizations to provide educational career-oriented programming for area youth.
+These events, programs and partnerships help to introduce energy-related careers to students, including those with backgrounds underrepresented in the utility industry.